What is the Student Technology Assistant (STA) Program?

 - Enjoy challenging projects working with the latest software and computer technology

-- Great experience for your resume!
+- Great experience to include on your resume!